jhelvy/lexis/README.md

 ### How can I use this theme?

-If you’d like to use this theme, include the following in the YAML for your xaringan slides (the `seal: false` bit drops the defaul title page
-- I like to make my own, like I show in my [demo slides](https://jhelvy.github.io/lexis/lexis_demo.html)).
+If you’d like to use this theme, include the following in the YAML for your xaringan slides (the `seal: false` bit drops the defaul title page, I like to make my own, like I show in my [demo slides](https://jhelvy.github.io/lexis/lexis_demo.html)).

 ``` markdown